JerryLinLinLin/Huorong-ATP-Rules/CONTRIBUTING.md

 - Exceptions/automatic rules should be added in the corresponding `auto.json` file.

-- After adding the new rule group, please run Github Actions `Generate Documentationy` to generate the corresponding rule file.
+- After adding the new rule group, please run Github Actions `Generate Documentation` to generate the corresponding rule file.